Vocabulary for Cancer Research

 Food and Drug Administration Terminology

 EVS works with the U.S. Food and Drug Administration to develop and support controlled terminology in several areas.
-More than 15,000 FDA terms and codes are stored in NCIt and tagged and published as value sets.
+EVS stores within NCIt more than 27,000 FDA terms and codes and tags and publishes them as value sets.

 NCIt Neoplasm Core Terminology

-The NCIt Neoplasm Core value set provides a core reference set of NCIt neoplasm classification concepts that are designed to facilitate consistent coding, analysis, and data sharing across a broad range of NCI and related resources.
-These files provide a comprehensive collection of key terms, definitions, simplified hierarchies, mappings to dozens of other terminologies, and molecular characteristics, all linked to online EVS resources.
+The NCIt Neoplasm Core value set provides a core reference set of NCIt neoplasm classification concepts that facilitate consistent coding, analysis, and data sharing across a broad range of NCI and related resources.
+Linked to online EVS resources, these files provide a comprehensive collection of key terms, definitions, simplified hierarchies, mappings to dozens of other terminologies, and molecular characteristics.

 NCI Clinical Trials Reporting Program Terminology